Methodology · v2026.1

 as the skeleton.

-Meso organizes training into mesocycles: 4–8 week blocks, each emphasizing a small number of adaptations in sequence — accumulation, then intensification, then peak, then deload — rather than training all qualities at once.
+Meso organizes training into mesocycles: 3–5 week phases stacked in sequence — accumulation, then intensification, then peak, then deload — rather than training all qualities at once.
+A complete mesocycle runs roughly 9–15 weeks end-to-end, with phase lengths set at generation time based on your goal and training status.

 This is the block periodization model, developed in Soviet sport science and systematized by Issurin as an alternative to traditional "mixed" periodization for higher-level athletes.
+The four-phase structure used here follows the strength-training periodization synthesis developed in parallel to Issurin's framework (Plisk & Stone 2003); Issurin's own taxonomy is three-block (accumulation, transmutation, realization), and the terminal deload week reflects the hypertrophy-training convention covered in Pillar 06.
 The core argument: concurrent development of many abilities dilutes the stimulus for each; consecutive development of a few abilities at a time produces cleaner, larger adaptations.
+Bartolomei et al. (2014) tested this structure directly against a traditional within-mesocycle program in experienced lifters and found a "possibly to likely" advantage for the block arm on upper-body strength and power.

-Rule in Meso's engine Every generated program is a mesocycle of length 4–8 weeks.
+Rule in Meso's engine Every generated program is a mesocycle of 3–5 weeks per phase, ~9–15 weeks total across the four phases.
 Phase proportions are set at generation time based on the user's goal (hypertrophy-leaning vs. strength-leaning) and their current training status.

 Block structure of a typical mesocycle